GoogleCloudPlatform/gke-networking-recipes/cluster-setup.md

 ## Multi-cluster environment (blue-green cluster)

 To implement the `multi-cluster-blue-green-cluster` pattern, we need another GKE cluster in the same region as `gke-1`.
+This section builds on the [previous section]().

-1. Deploy another GKE cluster to `us-west1-b` (same region as `gke-1`)
+1. Deploy another GKE cluster to the `us-west1` region (same region as `gke-1`)

     ```bash
     $ gcloud container clusters create gke-3 \